Peter Grimes

 Mark Stone: Baritone: Balstrode

-Matthew Bawden: Rev. Horace
+Matthew Bawden Rev. Horace

-Tilly Green: Mrs Sedley
+Tilly Green Mrs Sedley

-Oliver Heuzenroder: Ned Keene
+Oliver Heuzenroeder Ned Keene

-Justin Jacobs: Bob Boles
+Justin Jacobs Bob Boles

 Cambridge Philharmonic Orchestra